 - 9 said 'places to sit'

-We held a workshop on 28 June 2022 with residents who expressed an interest during earlier consultations to co-design the Chelsea Road Liveable Neighbourhood.
+We held a workshop on 28 June 2022 with residents who expressed an interest in co-designing the Chelsea Road Liveable Neighbourhood during earlier engagements.

 At the workshop, attendees took part in a series of exercises to identify what they liked about the area, what could be improved, and what specific measures could help, plotting these on a map of the area.

 To see the maps and the longlist of ideas suggested by the community, please view the report below.